cw2236/ZhiLog-Deploy/README.md

 1. **Document Upload:** Users upload PDF/TXT files.
 2. **Text Processing:** Extracted text is chunked using `RecursiveCharacterTextSplitter`.
 3. **Vector Storage:** Chunks and source of information are embedded and stored in ChromaDB.
-4. **Retrieval:** Similar document chunks are retrieved based on user queries.
+4. **Retrieval:** Similar document chunks and corresponding metadata about source files are retrieved based on user queries.
-5. **Generation:** Retrieved content is used to generate an answer using GPT-4o.
+5. **Generation:** Retrieved content is used to generate an answer using GPT-4o, following tailored prompts.

 ---